 Use the Local Authentication Framework (

 LocalAuthentication.framework)to display an alert to the user with an application-specified reason for why the user is authenticating.
 When your app gets a reply, it can react based on whether the user was able to successfully authenticate.
-For more information, see Local Authentication Framework Reference in Local Authentication Framework Reference.
+For more information, see Local Authentication Framework Reference.

 Take better photos in your app, provide new editing capabilities to the Photos app, and create new, more efficient workflows that access the user’s photo and video assets.